Which of the following statements about the resonance structures ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the resonance structures of nitromethane ()?
+Which of the following best describes the resonance structures of the allylic carbocation ?

 6